 We want to also bake this in the oven on a lower temperature because our goal is to dry out the biscuits.

 HAPPY BIRTHDAY OSCAR!

-OH and I had made Oscar a promise 4 years ago (procrastination at it’s best) that I would finish knitting this blanket for him, since he has an odd fondness to yarn and loves sleeping on balls of yarn so I thought he’d enjoy something a bit more comfortable than lumpy balls of yarn!
-(Yes it took me 4 years!
-Procrastinating at it’s best!) but YES finally I finished the darn thing! 🙂 and of course the boys share everything so they share the blanket now!
+I had made Oscar a promise 4 years ago (procrastination at it’s best) that I would finish knitting a blanket for him, since he has an odd fondness to yarn and loves sleeping on balls of yarn so I thought he’d enjoy something a bit more comfortable than lumpy balls of yarn.
+I finally I finished the darn thing! 🙂 and of course the boys share everything so they share the blanket now!

 Hope your pups love it as much as we do!

-A simple to make, 6 ingredient dog treat recipe that uses all natural ingredients with no added sugars or oils.
-A crunchy treat that's great for dogs with sensitive stomachs
+6 ingredient homemade dog treat recipe that uses all natural ingredients with no added sugars or oils.
+A crunchy treat that’s great for dogs with sensitive stomachs

 - 2 bananas (mashed)